United Nations Framework Convention on Climate Change (UNFCCC)

 Action on Marine Ecosystems

 Australia launched the International Partnership for Blue Carbon at the 2015 Paris Climate Conference.
-The Partnership raises awareness about the important role of coastal blue carbon ecosystems in climate action and strengthens co-operation between governments, research bodies and intergovernmental organisations to protect these water-based ecosystems.
-To further this work, Australia announced a $6 million initiative to protect and manage coastal blue carbon ecosystems in the Pacific at the UN Climate Conference in 2017 – the Pacific Regional Blue Carbon Initiative.
-This initiative will strengthen blue carbon expertise and data in the Pacific, support its integration into national greenhouse gas accounting and climate policy, and encourage public and private sector investment.
+The Partnership raises awareness about the important role of coastal blue carbon ecosystems in climate action and strengthens co-operation between governments, research bodies and intergovernmental organisations to protect and restore them.
+To further this work, Australia is delivering a $6 million Pacific Blue Carbon initiative to protect and manage coastal blue carbon ecosystems in the region.
+This initiative is strengthening blue carbon expertise and data in the Pacific, supporting its integration into national greenhouse gas accounting and climate policy, and encouraging public and private sector investment.

 Australia supports the work of the International Coral Reef Initiative (ICRI) to make the world’s coral reefs more resilient, complemented by Australia’s world leading Reef 2050 Plan for the protection of the Great Barrier Reef.
 Australia is a founding member of ICRI and will co-chair (with Monaco and Indonesia) until July 2020.
-Australia has supported the establishment of a $5 million Coral Reef Innovation Facility to help incubate and accelerate solutions to coral reef management challenges common to developing countries.
-Australia has also committed $2 million from the aid program to ICRI, to further assist in areas relating to data management and capacity building.
+Australia is providing $2 million to build the capacity of developing country members of ICRI to better manage and protect their coral reefs.

 Australia has provided $13 million from 2009-2018 to support the Coral Triangle Initiative (CTI).
 The CTI supports the sustainable development of marine and coastal resources of Indonesia, Malaysia, Philippines, Papua New Guinea, Timor-Leste and the Solomon Islands by addressing issues such as food security, climate change and marine biodiversity.